Ahnd6474/LATTE/README.md

 The resulting tensor `z` contains the latent representation of the sequence.

+For a more complete demonstration, see `examples/usage_example.py` which shows encoding and decoding sequences from the command line.

 ## Building Documentation

 The `vae_module/docs` directory includes a minimal Sphinx configuration.
 After